How to get touch with us over the festive period

 Selling property

 Try and agree on how any other unwanted items can be disposed of or sold.
-It is important that you agree how the property can be made ready for sale so that you both benefit from achieving the best possible sale price.
+You must agree on how the property can be made ready for sale so that you both benefit from achieving the best possible sale price.

-If any work has to be done to make ready the property for sale then you will need to agree how that work is to be funded.
-If necessary, consider whether one parties share of this cost needs to be deducted from their share of the sale proceeds, for example if they are unable to make an upfront payment.
+If any work has to be done to make ready the property for sale then you will need to agree on how that work is to be funded.
+If necessary, consider whether one party's share of this cost needs to be deducted from their share of the sale proceeds, for example, if they are unable to make an upfront payment.

 Maintenance payments